Inkscape works on Cancer

 Pinkitude for life!
 A pink reminder that self breast exams are 'for life' by QuichLouraine

 When people try to talk about how working on Open Source is some sort of social work I'm usually dismissive; saying something like "well, we're not curing cancer."
 Wouldn't you know it?
-People are trying to prove me wrong!
+People are trying to move me wrong!

 Recently Deviant Art held a contest with the Susan G. Koman foundation to make art informing people (okay, mostly women) about breast cancer.
 Lorain A. Baird won for her work titled Pinkitude for life (right) which was done in Inkscape.
 For those who don't know Deviant Art it's a website where artists from all over using all different mediums gather to share and comment on each other's work.
 This means that that the contest included entries spanning the possibilities of tools and techniques, and an Inkscape entry won.
 Of course, the true credit there goes to Lorain for her great work, but I'm proud for Inkscape too.